From the top of the Eiffel Tower to the Bateau Marche atop the Seine, our ultimate guide gives you the best things to do in Paris, City of Light.

 Housed under the soaring roof of one of Paris’ grand old Beaux-Arts buildings, a former railway station, the spacious galleries of the Musée d’Orsay contain the world’s largest collection of Impressionist masterpieces by the likes of Cézanne, Monet, Manet, Van Gogh, Degas, Gauguin, and many others.
 With a snack bar, a gourmet café, and an elegant restaurant original to the train station, dining is a breeze, and guided tours (in English) of the museum highlights are available every day (see the museum website for times and scheduling).
 Musée d’Orsay also offers a series of lunchtime and evening concerts featuring world-class musicians themed around special exhibitions (tickets sell out quickly so plan ahead), and a top-notch bookstore for stocking up on gifts.

 Contemplate the Thinker at the Musée Rodin

-Once the great sculptor’s studio, this stately 18th-century mansion is one of Paris’s most beautiful museums and contains more than 6,000 of Rodin’s sculptures, including his great masterpieces The Thinker, The Kiss, The Burghers of Calais, and The Gates of Hell, along with 8,000 drawings and gouaches.
-The lovely grounds of the Musée Rodin, complete with a fountain, rose gardens, and a pleasant outdoor café make for a delightful afternoon outdoors.
-The museum also hosts special exhibitions and a cycle of exhibits on contemporary works.
-Following three years of renovations, the museum fully re-opened in November 2015.
+Once the great sculptor’s studio, this stately 18th-century mansion is one of Paris’ most beautiful museums and contains more than 6,500 of Rodin’s sculptures, including his great masterpieces The Thinker, The Kiss, The Burghers of Calais, and The Gates of Hell, along with 8,000 drawings and gouaches, and thousands of photographs.
+The Musée Rodin‘s lovely 7-acre sculpture garden—complete with a fountain, rose gardens, and a pleasant newly refurbished indoor-outdoor café—make for a delightful afternoon outdoors.
+The museum also hosts special exhibitions and a cycle of exhibits on contemporary artworks.

 Related: The 15 Best Museums in Paris